luanpotter/shattered-wilds/docs/arcane.md

 #### Rock Smash [Special Attack]

-The Caster conjures a medium-sized (20L) boulder of weak rock above the target, within 1m, which can resist with an Evasiveness Check to avoid being hit by the falling debris, which causes 1VP of damage.
+The Caster conjures a medium-sized (20L) boulder of weak rock above the target, within 1m, which can resist with an Evasiveness Check to avoid being hit by the falling debris, which causes 1[[Resource_Vitality_Point | VP]] of damage.
 **Spell DC**: 18 (15 [Base DC] + 3 [Volume: 20L]).
 **Range Augmentation**: +1/m up to 5m (see Range table above).